adamwathan/faktory/readme.md

-# Facktory
+# Faktory

-Facktory is a tool for easily building test objects ala [FactoryGirl](https://github.com/thoughtbot/factory_girl/), but for PHP.
+Faktory is a tool for easily building test objects ala [FactoryGirl](https://github.com/thoughtbot/factory_girl/), but for PHP.
 It's still in it's early stages, but give it a go if you're interested, and open issues for the features it's missing that you think are really important.

 ## Installing with Composer